hypercore-one/znn_cli_csharp/docs/setup-devnet-win10-x64.md

-# Setup Zenon Network devnet with HTLC branch and Zenon CLI for .NET on Windows 10+
+# Setup Zenon devnet node on Windows 10+

-The instructions below are for setting up a Zenon Network **devnet** with the **HTLC** branch merged and Zenon CLI for .NET for Windows 10+.
+The instructions below are for setting up a Zenon **devnet** node on Windows 10+.

 ## Required software